anbox-cloud/discourse-docs/exp/applications.md

 [note type="information" status="Note"]An application crash or ANR upon APK installation will cause the bootstrap process to terminate abnormally and the status of application is set to `error` too.[/note]

-When a base container runs into an error status, you can see what has gone wrong there by checking the error message with `amc show <application ID>`:
+When a base container runs into an error status, you can see what has gone wrong there by checking the error message with `amc show <container ID>`:

 ```bash
 id: bq78a3oj1qm02cebmof0